jvansch1/ycharts-wiki/Home.md

 ### airflow.ycharts.com
 * **Airflow Web** one or more identical machines that access a special Airflow database that visually displays the status of our dependency graphs that are run/managed by Airflow

-## Deployment
-We use what's called an "Immutable Deployment" strategy.
-The basic idea is we create "artifacts" that represents the code we want to release.
-Then we deploy these artifacts.
-The advantages of this setup are that once we have the artifacts created, we can deploy at will w/o depending on any external services like Github or pypi or what not.

-In our case our artifacts are Amazon Machine Images or AMIs.
-We use [Packer](https://www.packer.io/) to create the AMIs and use [Ansible](https://www.ansible.com/) to deploy them into Amazon "Auto Scale Groups" or ASGs.

-[This document](https://github.com/ycharts/ycharts_systems/wiki/Deployment-Overview) provides an overview of our deployment procedures while [this one](https://github.com/ycharts/ycharts_systems/wiki/Deploy-and-Hotfix) goes through the commands you need to run to do a deploy.

 # XXX
 # XXX